The Right Representation Matters

-source url After a judge makes a spousal or partner support order, one or both spouses or domestic partners may need to change the order.
-If you are in this situation, you have to show that there has been a "change in circumstances" since the spousal or partner support order was made.
-This means something significant has changed since the spousal or partner support order was made.
+After a judge makes a spousal or partner support order, one or both spouses or domestic partners may need to change the order.
+If you are in this situation, you have to show that there has been a "change in circumstances" since the court made the spousal or partner support order.
+A change in circumstances means something significant has changed since the judge made the spousal or partner support order.

 There are many reasons why a support order may need to be changed.
-Maybe the spouse or partner that was getting support no longer needs it, or the person paying support has had a significant drop in income and can no longer afford the amount of support.
-Sometimes, the spouse/partner getting support is not making a good faith effort toward being self-supporting, so the paying spouse/partner can ask the court to end the support order based on this.
-Or a spouse/partner that was being supported remarries, and the support needs to be ended.
+For example, the spouse or partner that was getting support no longer needs it due to getting remarried or a significant salary increase, or the person paying support has had a significant drop in income and can no longer afford the payments.

-If the spouses or domestic partners can reach an agreement on a new amount of spousal or partner support, they can write it up as an agreement/stipulation and give it to the judge for signature to have it become a new court order.
+Suppose the spouses or domestic partners can reach an agreement on a new amount of spousal or partner support.
+In that case, they can write it up as an agreement/stipulation and give it to the judge for signature to have it become a new court order.

-At Law Office James Chau, we have the experience and the dedication necessary to help with your property division modification order.
-To discuss your options, please contact us for your 20 minute free consultation.
+At Law Office James Chau, we have the Family Law experience and the dedication necessary to help with your request for a modification order or defend against a request for a modification filed by your ex.
+Don't hesitate to contact us for your 20-minute complimentary consultation to discuss your options.